wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-detect-trojan.rst

 Steps to generate the alerts
 ----------------------------

 #.
-Save a copy of the original system binary.
+Create a copy of the original system binary.

     .. code-block:: console